GregBaugues/fantasy_football_nerd/README.md

 API Resources
 ===================

-This gem supports all of FFNerd's Level 1 and Level 2 resources.
+This gem supports all of Fantasy Football Nerd's Level 1 and Level 2 resources.
 Results are typically returned as an array of [ostructs](http://www.ruby-doc.org/stdlib-2.0/libdoc/ostruct/rdoc/OpenStruct.html) (which is basically a hash that you can access with "dot notation" as if it were an object instance variable).
 Fantasy Football Nerd returns keys in CamelCase, but that's not very Ruby like, so I've added snake_case attributes so that you can do ```player.displayName``` or ```player.display_name```, whichever suits your fancy.

 Teams
 --------------------------